DaveO-Home/dodex-vertx/README.md

 * Create an account: <https://firebase.google.com>
 * Getting started: <https://firebase.google.com/docs/admin/setup#java>
 * Make sure you create a `Service-Account-Key.json` file as instructed.
 Dodex-Vertx uses the environment variable option to set the service-account - `GOOGLE_APPLICATION_CREDENTIALS`.
 See gradle.build as one way to set it.
 * You will need to login to the `Firebase` console and create the `dodex-firebase` project.
-See `src/main/java/dmo/fs/router/FirebaseRouter.java` for usage of the project-id and Google Credentials. __Note;__ The `Firebase` rules are not used, so they should be set to `allow read, write:  if false;` which may be the default.
+See `src/main/java/dmo/fs/router/FirebaseRouter.java` for usage of the project-id and Google Credentials. __Note:__ The `Firebase` rules are not used, so they should be set to `allow read, write:  if false;` which may be the default.
 * You only need the `Authentication` and `Firestore` extensions.
 * If you want a different project name, change `.firebaserc`.

   #### Testing

-  * To make sure your project is created and the setup works, you should run the tests. __Note;__ They are written in Typescript.
+  * To make sure your project is created and the setup works, you should run the tests. __Note:__ They are written in Typescript.
   * cd `../dodex-vertx/src/firebase` and run `npm install`
   * execute `npm run emulators` to startup the emulators for testing.
   * To test the model and rules after starting the emulators, in a different terminal window, run `npm test`.